The nmtui Command and Utility on Linux

 Activate a connection: - This option allows us to activate or deactivate a connection on an interface.

-Set system hostname: - This option allows us to change or set the system hostname.
+Set system hostname: - This option allows us to change or set the hostname.

 #nmtui-edit

-Use the nmtui-connect command to access the sub-screen of the second option.
+Use the nmtui-connect command to access the second option's sub-screen.

 #nmtui-connect